sterlp/spring-persistent-tasks/doc/docs/register-spring-task.md

 # Define a closure which has a transactional workload

-This closure will we wrapped in the default `TransactionalTempalte`
+This closure will be wrapped in the default `TransactionTemplate`

 ```java
 @Bean("transactionalClosure")